 Nancy Zaffaro loves to travel and explore.
 At home and away, she loves to hear people’s stories and feels at home just about anywhere.
 She grew up in inner-city Chicago, has also lived in Vancouver, Canada and Bellingham, Washington, and currently lives in Portland, Oregon.

-In past work lives, she’s been a managing partner in a telecom construction company; as an artist, she sold her wire art and crafts at festivals and in shops throughout the West Coast; she edited a natural health newsletter and managed a natural health site in the early days of the internet; was a software technical writer; a freelance editor and writer; and an editor for two medical journals, working with an international editorial board.
+In addition to being a lifelong journalist, she’s had a diverse professional career.
+In past work lives, she’s been a managing partner in a telecom construction company; as an artist, she sold her wire art and crafts at festivals and in shops throughout the West Coast; she edited a natural health newsletter and managed a natural health forum site in the early days of the internet; was a software technical writer; a freelance editor and writer; and an editor for two medical journals, working with international editorial boards.
 She received a B.A. in Creative Writing from Columbia College in Chicago and has published some fiction, poetry and photography in various, small literary journals.
-She is a member of the International Food, Wine & Travel Writers Association (IFWTWA) and the International Travel Writers Alliance (ITWA).
-Nancy is Confetti Travel Cafe’s Editor.
-Contact her at email@example.com.
+She is a member of the International Food, Wine & Travel Writers Association (IFWTWA).

 Stefan Pidruczny is a travel blogger who runs StefanRTW.com.
 His blog is dedicated to helping fellow travelers make the most of their time abroad.
 When he’s not working away at his laptop you can find him exploring a medieval old town somewhere, hiking through the Swiss Alps, or relaxing by the Adriatic Sea.

 Candi Licence is a freelance travel writer who left the corporate world for full-time travel.
 She and her photographer husband traveled exclusively for 2 years and then relocated to Grenada.
 She writes about her new home and traveling that is still part of her life at CandiandMichaelonthemove.com.